Agoric/documentation/main/getting-started/README.md

 conference papers, etc.

-Finally, we have links to the ultimate documentation; the **[GitHub repositories](https://github.com/Agoric/)** for the code that defines the Agoric SDK and our Zoe smart contract framework.
+Finally, we have links to the ultimate documentation; the **[GitHub repositories](https://github.com/Agoric/)** for the code that defines the Agoric SDK.